naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 ### 1. The `.bru` file

-With Bruno it came with `.bru` extension file so we can edit API collection directly in your preferred code editor.
-As you can see example below, there's a few format in order to create an API request to get list of addresses; meta, request, auth, assert and tests.
+With Bruno it came with `.bru` extension file so we can edit API collection directly in preferred code editor.
+As we can see example below, there's a few format in order to create an API request to get list of addresses; meta, request, auth, assert and tests.

 ![Dot bru file introduction](/images/posts/bruno-bru-dot-file.png)